Kasuga-taisha: Architecture

 The architectural style of Kasuga-taisha comes from the name of its main hall (honden) known as Kasuga-zukuri.
 The shrine complex is protected by four cloisters and contains a main sanctuary, treasure house, several different halls, and large gates.
 One beautiful aspect of this shrine is the many wisteria trees known as "Sunazuri-no-Fuji" that bloom in late April and early May.
 This shrine is also home to over 3,000 lanterns which are made of either stone or bronze.
-An entire hall is devoted to them which is Fujinami-no-ya Hall but the lanterns are only lit during the Setsubun Mantoro and Chugen Mantoro festivals.
+An entire hall is devoted to them, known as Fujinami-no-ya Hall, but the lanterns are only lit during the Setsubun Mantoro and Chugen Mantoro festivals.

 The four main kami each have a shrine devoted to them which are all in the same architectural style.
 They are characterized by sloping gabled roofs, a rectangular structure, katsuogi (decorative logs), and chigi (forked roof structures).
 The first hall established is dedicated to Takemikazuchi no mikoto, the second to Futsunushi no mikoto, the third to Amenokoyane no mikoto, and the final hall is attributed to the consort, Himegami.
 Several auxiliary shrines lie outside the main sanctuary that are dedicated to lesser kami.
 One is allotted to Tsunofuri no kami, that is commonly known as Tsubakimoto Jinja Shrine or Kayabusa Myojin.
 Kasenomiya Jinja Shrine is attributed to Shinatsuhiko no mikoto and Shinatsuhime who are kami of the winds.
 Wakamiya Jinja Shrine, created in 1135 CE, is one of the more prominent auxiliary shrines because it houses the kogami, or offspring kami called Ame no Oshikumono no mikoto.
 The primary worship here revolves around vengeful gods, and the dead and is the location of the Kasuga Wakamiya festival.

-The Treasure House at this shrine contains hundreds national treasures as well as about many other cultural properties, most of which are from the Heian period.
-Some of the most noteworthy items that reside here are ornate taiko drums used in gagaku from the Kamakura period, arrows with crystal whistles from the Heian period, and bronze mirrors of the Heian and Nanboku-cho periods.
+The Treasure House at this shrine contains hundreds of national treasures as well as many other cultural properties, most of which are from the Heian period.
+Some of the most noteworthy items that reside here are ornate taiko drums used in gagaku from the Kamakura period, arrows with crystal whistles from the Heian period, and bronze mirrors of the Heian and Nanboku-chō periods.

 Kasuga-taisha, like Ise Grand Shrine and Izumo-taisha, continues the tradition of shikinen zōtai (式年造替), the regular rebuilding of shrines.
 This is a tradition based on the tokowaka (常若) concept of Shinto, in which objects are renewed in order to keep their divine prestige in pursuit of eternity.
 Like the Ise Grand Shrine, Kasuga-taisha has been rebuilding its shrines to the same specifications every 20 years for more than 1000 years since the Nara period, with the most recent reconstruction being the 60th rebuilding in 2016.